leolilley/Wilk/README.md

 I'd like to thank libre chat, claude code, gemini cli and cursor for bringing this totally not AI slop into existence with me in the drivers seat.

 Also the chances of someone else doing a better of this before me is pretty high.
-I'm poor and the token cost to build this with an actual good model (claude-code) honestly makes sweat.
+I'm poor and the token cost to build this with an actual good model (claude-code takes the w) honestly makes sweat.
 I doubt they weren't higher than me when I thought this out though.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?logo=typescript&logoColor=white)](https://www.typescriptlang.org/)